Your data. Your choice.

 Curaprox pacifiers from the Swiss manufacturer Curaden could contain bisphenol A (BPA), which is potentially harmful to health.
 This was discovered by a consumer protection organisation.
 The manufacturer has already reacted.

 Pollutants in soothers are a horror scenario for parents.
 Now this has happened with a very popular model of soother in Switzerland, the Curaprox from the manufacturer Curaden.
-A test conducted by the consumer protection organisation ZPS from Slovenia revealed that the measured values for BPA were above the EU limits.
+A test conducted by the consumer protection organisation ZPS from Slovenia revealed that the measured values for BPA were above the EU limit values.

 With short-term use, the risk of acute damage is low, writes Curaden.
 Research institutions also see no evidence of an acute toxic risk.
 Nevertheless, BPA has long been banned in products for babies.
 There are indications that the substance disrupts the hormone system.